leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/tabs_panels.rst

 This has been solved by making panels pinnable.

 A pinned panel remains visible regardless of which tab has been selected.
+You can pin a panel by clicking on the pin icon in its header.
-You can pin a panel by :RMB: and selecting *Pin*, alternatively you use :kbd:`Shift-LMB` on the panel to also pin it.
+Panels that do not have a pin icon can also be pinned by :RMB: and selecting *Pin*, alternatively you use :kbd:`Shift-LMB` on the panel to also pin it.